rackerlabs/support-how-to/content/managed-vmware-services/numa-vnuma-and-cpu-scheduling.md

 ### Rackspace recommendations for NUMA

-The Hot add option must be disabled on the VM's with more than 8 vCPU's to take advantage of vNUMA.
+The `Hot add` option must be disabled on VMs with more than 8 vCPU's to take advantage of vNUMA.

 When you create a VM, you have the option to specify the number of virtual sockets and the number of cores per virtual socket.
 In general, we recommend leaving this at the default value of 1__core per socket (with the number of virtual sockets therefore equal to the number of vCPUs).